mothur/mothur.github.io/_wiki/shhh.flows.md

 ## Revisions

 -   First introduced - version 1.22.0.
--   1.25.0 - with outputdir didn\'t put all of the files to the output directory
+-   1.25.0 - with outputdir didn't put all of the files to the output directory
 -   1.26.0 - added large parameter
 -   1.30.0 - added flow order options A, B and I.